Family History Resources

 Using resources from the Port Phillip Heritage Centre, learn about the history of family members who lived in South Melbourne, St Kilda, or Port Melbourne.

-Search through extensive directories on microfiche at the Port Phillip Heritage Centre
+Search through extensive directories on microform at the Port Phillip Heritage Centre

 Family portrait of the Renowden family, 1927 (Port Phillip City Collection PM2632)